 In the three months ended March 28, 2014, we reached a settlement agreement for \$2.25 million to recover a portion of our losses related to the impairment of certain prepaid royalties which we had written off in fiscal 2012.
-This amount is included in Other income in our condensed consolidated statement of operations for the current period.
+This amount is included in Other income in our condensed consolidated statement of operations for the six months ended June 27, 2014.